vendethiel/dotty/docs/blog/_posts/2016-12-05-implicit-function-types.md

 monads and why that is.

-On the other hand, it turns out that implicit functions can also be given a coonadic interpretation, and the interplay between monads and comonads is very interesting in its own right.
+On the other hand, it turns out that implicit functions can also be given a co-monadic interpretation, and the interplay between monads and comonads is very interesting in its own right.

 But these discussions will have to wait for another time, as